Benjamin L. Corey: Biography

+Beliefs

-Challenges to Christian Fundamentalism
+Challenges to Christian fundamentalism

 Corey has frequently challenged Christian fundamentalism.
-In 2014, the book Distortion: How the Christian Left is Twisting the Gospel & Damaging the Faith, promised to name the names of the new "Christian Left," in America and Corey was among the Progressive Christian leaders referenced.
-This was in large part because of his stance against what he calls "Pro-Life Hypocrisy" on the part of some conservative Christians.
-Corey has also been a key figure in the progressive political movement, Vote Common Good, and has toured the United States since 2018 holding political rallies in an attempt to sway religious voters away from the Republican party under Donald Trump.
+In 2014, the book Distortion: How the Christian Left is Twisting the Gospel & Damaging the Faith, promised to name the names of the new "Christian Left," in America and Corey was among those referenced.
+This was largely because of Corey opposing what he calls "Pro-Life Hypocrisy" on the part of conservative Christians.
+Corey has also been a key figure in the progressive political movement, Vote Common Good, and has toured the United States since 2018 holding political rallies in an attempt to sway religious voters away from the Republican Party under Donald Trump.

-In addition to speaking out against Pro-Life hypocrisy while advocating for a more holistic, nonviolent Christian ethic, Corey has frequently challenged other key aspects of Christian fundamentalism such as the modern end times movement, which Corey states is a 19th-century invention and outside the realm of historic Christianity.
-Corey is also one of a growing number of prominent Christians who are disputing Christianity's traditional teachings on hell, arguing in Time magazine that the traditional view of "eternal conscious torment" is inconsistent with both the Scriptures and the character of a loving God.
+In addition to speaking out against Pro-Life Hypocrisy while advocating for a more holistic, nonviolent Christian ethic, Corey has frequently challenged other key aspects of Christian fundamentalism such as the modern end times movement, which Corey states is a 19th-century invention and outside the realm of historic Christianity.
+Corey is also one of a growing number of prominent Christians who are disputing Christianity's traditional teachings on hell, arguing in Time that the traditional view of "eternal conscious torment" is inconsistent with both the Scriptures and the character of a loving God.
 Corey has also been a frequent voice against American nationalism within the Christian community, holding the position that Christians should pledge their loyalty only to God, and never to a nation state.
 In addition, Corey has publicly challenged fundamentalism's treatment of the LGBTQ community.